Yongt-D/MVBCD/README.md

 # MVBCD: A Multi-modal Vision-Language Framework for Building Change Detection in Remote Sensing
-This repository provides code implementations for two innovative frameworks designed for remote sensing building change detection.
+This repository provides code implementations remote sensing building change detection.
 These frameworks aim to address challenges in:

 Complex scene understanding